 To better understand smallstep’s vision, you only need to take a look at the current state of Identity and Access Management.
 The industry is based upon firewalls creating safe islands using network segmentation as ‘the answer’ for security.
 This approach has fueled years of investment with incremental progress towards an increasing number of smaller secure islands (aka microsegmentation).
 Then along came the rapid adoption of cloud, microservices, and containers, effectively destroying the safe island strategies of the past.

-Smallstep is building automated cryptographic identity for everything (humans, services, applications, functions, devices, etc.).
+Smallstep is building automated production identity for everything (humans, services, applications, functions, devices, etc.).
 The implications of this are huge.
 When things have verifiable identities it makes trusted, secure connections easy.
 Instead of assuming this person has access to something because of their network address, you instead verify it is actually that person (or service, or app, or function).
 No wacky network rules, no

 iptables to maintain, and no VPNs.
 To me, the vision was simple and compelling and I was down for the ride.